SamZhang02/comp310-testers/a1/README.md

 ## Disclaimer
 This test is does not guarantee correctness.

-This test purely student-made is not responsible for any innacuracy with the official tests.
+This test purely student-made is not responsible for any innacuracy with the official tests. j
+This test does **not** test at a unit level, it tests the shell in an end-to-end way and only performs assertions on stdout.